meeprdib/Antiderivative-Outline/Outline.md

 # Introduction

 Antiderivative is a broadly-themed pack with aspects of magic, exploration, tech, and combat.
 It focuses on creating an integrated experience between the core mods through overhauled recipes, progression, and other custom content.
+While Antiderivative is by no means a "vanilla+ modpack", it aims to replicate and enhance the most enjoyable aspects of Vanilla Minecraft to the furthest degrees possible, which I believe to be exploration, automation, and progression.
 Most mods have been reimplemented from the ground up, so don't expect a similar experience to how they work/progress normally!

 # Exploration / Worldgen